Find out what to do, where to eat, how to get to Male and much more.

 Here is a list of some well recommended places to eat there:

 Where to shop in Male

 Maldives isn’t the best place for shopping.

-But if you are just looking for souvenirs, you can find at STO Trade Centre which is a building with some stores, or you can also go to the corner between Chaandhanee Magu and Majeedhee Magu where there are several gift shops on the streets.
+But if you are just looking for souvenirs, you can find them at STO Trade Centre which is a building with some stores, or you can also go to the corner between Chaandhanee Magu and Majeedhee Magu where there are several gift shops on the streets.

 Where to stay in Male

 There are several hotels to stay in Male, here are our suggestions for you:

 Samann Grand is a nice hotel near the beach in Male, Maldives.
 You can get an ocean view room starting from US$230.

 The hotel is near the Artificial Beach and the Hulhumale ferry.